ajit-dherange/Jenkins_CICD_With_Tomcat/README.md

 15) click on apply and save
 16) Run the Job (click on Build Now)
 17) Click on number & click on console output
-18) Copy the path of the war file and check the file in the Linux machine
+18) Copy the path of the war file and check the file in the Linux machine >> # ls -l <workspace path>

-Ls -l <path> (/var/lib/jenkins/workspace/demojob/webapp/target/webapp.war)

-workspace /var/lib/jenkins/workspace/DevOps01

-/var/lib/jenkins/workspace/DevOps01/webapp/target/webapp.war
+Workspace: /var/lib/jenkins/workspace/Development
+Artifact: /var/lib/jenkins/workspace/Development/webapp/target/webapp.war

 ### Stage 3 : Continuous Deployment - Deploy artifact ( .war file) to Container App (Tomcat qa Server)
 	• Install plugin deploy to container (Manage Jenkins >> Manage plugins > Available plugins > Search "deploy to container" > Select and click on install without restart